-- Postgraduate Medical Education Program: Students in the Postgraduate Medical Education Program pay a Program Fee of \$556.02 per year. - b.
+- a.
+Postgraduate Medical Education Program: Students in the Postgraduate Medical Education Program pay a Program Fee of \$605.60 per year. - b.
 Work Experience Courses (Co-op and Internships): Students registered in cooperative work experience programs or work internships will register in courses entitled "Work Experience" (WKEXP).
-The fees for the work experience program are assessed as
+The fees for the work experience program are assessed as instructional fees for the WKEXP courses.
+For the terms of registration in WKEXP alone, students are also assessed the Registration and Transcript Fee and Student Services Fee.
+Athletics and Recreation and Health Services Fees are optional.
+If a student registers in other courses additional to WKEXP in a term, normal tuition fee calculations will apply for the total registration.

-- instructional fees for the WKEXP courses.
-For the terms of registration in WKEXP alone, students are also assessed the Registration and Transcript Fee and Student Services Fee; Athletic Services and Health Services Fees are optional.
-If a student registers in other courses additional to WKEXP in a term, normal tuition fee calculations will apply for the total registration. - c.
-Faculty of Education and Faculté Saint-Jean Students in Field Experience Courses: Students registered in certain Practicum courses will pay a Placement Fee of one unit of fee index (\$50.94) per course which is assessed and collected with the course fee. - d.
-Coordinated Dietetics Program: The Registration Fee for each work term is \$150.
+- c.
+Faculty of Education and Faculté Saint-Jean Students in Field Experience Courses: Students registered in certain Practicum courses will pay a Placement Fee of one unit of fee index (\$55.48) per course which is assessed and collected with the course fee. - d.
+Coordinated Dietetics Program: The Registration Fee for each work term is \$150. - e.
+Faculty Student Funds: Students in certain faculties have voted to be assessed an additional Faculty Student Fund in accordance with the Student's Union bylaws.
+All students registered in the following faculties for Fall or Winter Term will be assessed a Faculty Student Fund as indicated: